Skip to main content

 Kolibrium applies this precedence rule to decide what decorators shall be used in tests:

-• If only project-level decorators exist (through AbstractSeleniumProjectConfiguration), they will be used
+• If only site-level decorators exist (through Site.decorators), they will be used

 • If only test-level decorators exist (through DecoratorManager), they will be used

-• If both exist, test-level decorators take precedence
+• If both exist, test-level decorators take precedence; duplicates by class are de-duplicated with test-level winning

 • If neither exists, the original SearchContext is returned unchanged